bernie-skipole/skipole/README.md

 A new project can be created with the command:

-skipole.py -n myprojectname

-Or more typically, a pre-existing sample project can be copied, to take advantage of CSS classes applied to widgets.
-The copy command being:

-skipole.py -c sampleproject myprojectname

-Once created, the project can be administered with:

-skipole.py -a myprojectname
+python3 skipole.py

-This serves the application using the python standard library wsgiref.simple_server.
+This creates and serves a new project using the python standard library wsgiref.simple_server.
 Connecting to localhost:8000 will allow you to view the web site, and administer it at localhost:8000/skiadmin

+To serve and administer an already existing project, run:

+python3 skipole.py -a myprojectname

 It is intended that in a finished project the application could be served via any wsgi server.